leotam/leotam.github.io/_posts/2016-05-05-EmbeddedVision.markdown

 *Image courtesy Dustin Franklin*

 The [2016 Embedded Vision Summit][EVS] recently took place in the heart of Silicon Valley.
-The summit started with a bang when Jeff Dean announced some impressive results using 8 bit deep learning models for inference.
-For embedded and edge applications of deep learning models, 8 bit inference is a big deal.
+The summit started with a bang when Jeff Dean announced some impressive results using reduced precision deep learning models for inference.
+For embedded and edge applications of deep learning models, reduced precision inference is a big deal.
 A brief primer is that model size is reduced by four times since normally single precision uses 32 bits per value.
-The power draw is significantly reduced as 8 bit arithmetic is nearly four times as fast and memory transfers can account for the majority of the power budget.
+The power draw is significantly reduced as 16 bit arithmetic is nearly two times as fast and memory transfers can account for the majority of the power budget.

 ![JeffDeanInference]({{ site.url }}/assets/jeffDeanEVS.jpg)
 *Jeff Dean on the power and flexibility of deep learning*

-In this blog post, I'll present a complementary tutorial on training in 16 bits (floating point 16 bits aka FP16) on the [Jetson TX1][TX1], which delivers nearly a 2x performance increase.
+In this blog post, I'll present a complementary tutorial on inference in 16 bits (floating point 16 bits aka FP16) on the [Jetson TX1][TX1], which delivers nearly a 2x performance increase.
 Notably, 16 bit arithmetic is supported natively on the TX1 (via “SIMD” FP16 FMA, i.e. FP16 x2) and is an excellent feature preview for developing on the Pascal architecture within the Supercomputer-in-a-Box [DGX-1][DGX].

 ![fp16]({{ site.url }}/assets/FP16.png)